hackerESQ/laravel-settings/README.md

 'fillable' => ['*']
 ```

+This is more in line with standard Laravel syntax (e.g. for models).

 ### Get all settings
 If no parameters are passed to the "get" method, it will return an array of all settings: